Financial Aid FAQs

 What if I change my mind about borrowing loan funds?

-Just because you apply for a loan does not mean that you are committed to borrowing the full loan amount.
-We can work with you to decline or reduce the loan at any point during the academic year.
+Applying for a loan does not obligate you to borrow the full amount.
+You can choose to reduce or decline the loan at any time during the academic year, and we can assist you with the process.

 ^ top